Skip to main content

 4. Check mobile preview: Has the best or most meaningful part of your image been cropped for your mobile viewers?

-Low Average read time/Immerse time
+Low Average Content page time

 Average read time is helpful to marketing teams because it provides a measure of how engaging your content is.
 A longer average read time means your audience is finding your content valuable and interesting.
 It also shows how thoroughly your content is being read - if the average read time is much lower than expected, it could indicate your message isn't being conveyed as well as you'd have liked.